melissa-perez/FlashCards/README.md

 ## Lab 1

 ### App Description
 FlashCards v1 has limited functionality.
-Currently has a views for a single question and answer.
-There is an option to toggle back and forth between question and answer.
+The app is currently displaying a one question and answer.
+Toggle functionality added between question and answer.
+There was a further addition of multiple choices for answer which are also hard-corded.
+The correct answer highlights green, while the incorrect answers highlight red.
+There is a toggle for visibility also, which hide the multiple choice answers or displays them.

 ### App Walk-though